MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-devops-aspnet-core/includes/4-build-github-action.md

     The preceding YAML defines a GitHub Action that:

     - Is triggered when a commit is pushed to the coupon service in the `main` branch.
     - Defines environment variables that are used tasks in the specification.
-Placeholder values are used for now.
-      - `IP_ADDRESS`
-      - `REGISTRY_LOGIN_SERVER`
     - Has one job&mdash;a set of steps that execute on the same runner&mdash;named `build-and-push-docker-image`.
 The job:
         - Builds the Docker image and pushes it to the ACR instance.
         - Runs in an `ubuntu-latest` runner and has two steps, both of which are standard actions available from [GitHub Action's marketplace](https://github.com/marketplace?type=actions):